jansenicus/openconnect-vpn/README.md

 ```

 ## Credential Updater
-updating your encrypted user and password for convenience for use in `CpenconnectUlauncher`
+updating your encrypted user and password for convenience for use in `openconnect-launcher`
 ```
 chmod +x credential-updater.sh
 sudo ./credential-updater.sh